HackYourFuture/Node.js/week2/MAKEME.md

 **Deleting posts**

 To delete a post we need to delete the corresponding file.
 This time we are going to use a *url parameter* in express to send the title.
-Since we are deleting a file there is no need to send any content.
+Since we are deleting a file there is no need to send any content in the request.
 To delete a file in Node you can use `fs.unlinkSync(<filename>)`:

 ```javascript
 app.<METHOD>('/blogs/:title', (req, res) => {